Vyral/cathy-naiser/_posts/2020-08-25-q-why-is-it-a-magical-time-for-our-market.md

 It’s a magical time in the San Antonio real estate market.
 First, let me say that I hope you are all safe and healthy.&nbsp;

-In any real estate market, homes can sell very quickly if marketed right and priced correctly. **In the market we’re in right now, this is even more true due to a lack of inventory.&nbsp;**
+In any real estate market, homes can sell very quickly if marketed well and priced correctly. **In the market we’re in right now, this is even more true due to a lack of inventory.&nbsp;**

 {% include pullquote.html %}